Collision In Clovis Between Pickup Truck And Sedan Results In 2 Fatalities

 Calculating costs like medical bills may be fairly straightforward, but quantifying non-economic damages like loss of consortium can be challenging.
 Although no amount of money will bring your family member back, securing a sizable settlement that includes all potential damages will eliminate a considerable amount of stress and protect your financial security for years come.

-If you want to file a wrongful death claim against a reckless motorist or one of the parties mentioned above, contact The Law Office of Brian K. Branch today.
+If you want to file a wrongful death claim against a reckless motorist or one of the parties mentioned above, contact The Law Office of Brian K. Branch, PC today.
 Our primary areas of focus include serious personal injury, premises liability, products liability, wrongful death, and insurance bad faith.